mozilla/learning-networks/clubs/your-first-month-as-a-club-captain/content.md

 3. **Host your first sessions [Week 4]**

-    7. Select your favorite teaching activities from [Mozilla’s collection.](https://teach.mozilla.org/activities/)
+    7. Select your favorite teaching activities from [Mozilla’s collection.](https://learning.mozilla.org/activities/)

     8. Practice teaching the activities with your team, and then teach it to your learners.

-    9. After each session, [share your experience](http://discourse.webmaker.org/category/clubs) with fellow Club Captains in our discussion forum and with your Regional Coordinator during your regular calls.

 1. **Pledge to Host Your Mozilla Club [Week 1]**